tanner-johnson2718/MEME_OS_3/Loading/README.md

 ### Fini

+When main exits, it passes its return code back to __libc_start_main who immediatly calls __GI_exit again passing the return code.
+This in turn calls run_exit_handlers, for which we have GLIBC C code for (in the file `exit`).
+This function will:

+* Clean up thread local storage
+* Calls all functions registered with the atexit function in reverse order
+* Calls fini functions in order of array
+* Finally call destructors
+* Clean up STDIO
+* Call exit with correct status code

 ### Hello Call Stack

 Below is the FULL call stack of a hello world, not including the invocation of the dynamic linker.
 We include this here as a reference and to ensure that we cover the full program startup and procedures implemented by libc.